Mercator: History in the (Map)Making

 Mercator’s edition of the iconic ‘Geographia’ was first published in 1578.

 The ‘Geographia’ was originally written by Claudius Ptolemy in the second century BCE.
-The rediscovery and translation of this text in fifteenth-century Europe sparked a new era of mapmaking.
+The rediscovery and translation of this text in fifteenth-century Europe sparked a new era of mapmaking as the coordinates and instructions set out by Ptolemy in his text were used to draw actual maps.

 By the early 1500s, mariners could calculate latitude fairly confidently thanks to instruments like astrolabes and quadrants, which measured the altitude of the Sun at noon or the height of the North Star.
 However, the problem of determining longitude would remain unsolved until the eighteenth century.
 Mercator did his best to make necessary corrections to the degrees of latitude and implement longitude in his edition of the ‘Geographia.’

-The work features a handsome Ptolemaic world map and twenty-seven maps of the known world: ten maps of Europe, four maps of Africa and thirteen maps of Asia.
+His edition of Ptolemy’s work featured a beautiful world map along with twenty-seven maps of the known world: ten maps of Europe, four maps of Africa and thirteen maps of Asia.
 They were the truest renditions of Ptolemy’s maps to date, and Mercator went to great lengths to also include descriptions of the sources and projections he used in the five-page preface to the work.
 As well as adding a multitude of toponyms, embellishing the cartouches with ornate strapwork, fauna, flowers, and the occasional sea monster, Mercator also added an extra map - an enlargement of the Nile Delta.

 Like the German cosmographer Sebastian Münster (1488–1552), who published his own edition of the 'Geographia' in 1540, Mercator's version used a Latin translation by Willibald Pirckheimer (1470–1530).
 This beautiful, faithful edition illustrates just how influential Ptolemy’s world view still was to cosmographers of the period.

 Mercator’s work is particularly significant because all twenty-eight of the maps featured in the book were not only painstakingly researched and redrawn, but also engraved by the great cartographer himself.
-Mercator’s ‘Geographia’ was printed in seven editions between 1578 and 1730, speaking to his status as a Titan of cartographic history.
+Mercator’s ‘Geographia’ was printed in seven editions between 1578 and 1730.

 The 'Atlas' (1595)

-After years of intense work - recovering from the monumental historical undertaking of 'Geoographia', its corrections, keeping up with correspondence about contemporary 'discoveries', and even helping Oxford scholar William Camden with his magnum opus 'Britannia' (1586) - Mercator began another seismic project of what he called his 'new geography'.
-It was over a decade in preparation and part of his master plan.
+After years of intense work - recovering from the monumental undertaking of 'Geoographia', keeping up with correspondence about contemporary 'discoveries', and even helping Oxford scholar William Camden with his magnum opus 'Britannia' (1586) - Mercator began another huge project of what he called his 'new geography'.
+It took over a decade of preparation.
+However, sadly, Mercator died before his master-work could be completed.

-Mercator laboured over political and administrative divisions before instructing his colourists to confirm the demarcations featured on his maps, and - recognising the nuances - each region was prefaced with commentary of its history and governance.
+In the creation of his ‘Atlas’.
+Gerard Mercator laboured over political and administrative divisions before instructing his colourists to confirm the demarcations featured on his maps, and - recognising the nuances - each region was prefaced with a commentary on its history and governance.

-The ’Atlas’ was seminal in European cartography.
-Utilising scientific techniques such as triangulation, Mercator’s work significantly advanced the precision of maps which was embraced by later mapmakers.
-Innovatively, viewers of the Atlas were also presented with three levels of scale to provide better detail - an early ‘zoom’ function.
-In the ‘Atlas’ he hoped to create display ‘continuous map [with which] a politician and scholar could roam the globe from home.’
+Mercator’s modern atlas became seminal in European cartography.
+Utilising scientific techniques such as triangulation, his work significantly advanced the precision and standardisation of maps which was embraced by later cartographers.
+Readers were also presented with three levels of scale - an innovative early ‘zoom’ function.
+In the atlas, Mercator hoped to display ‘continuous maps [with which] a politician and scholar could roam the globe from home.’

-Here, you can see here a map of Europe, a map of the Low Countries and part of Germany, and a regional map of Brabant marking Rupelmonde, Gangelt, Leuven, Den Bosch and Duisburg.
+Here, you can see here a map of Europe, a map of the Low Countries and part of Germany, followed by a regional map of Brabant marking Rupelmonde, Gangelt, Leuven, Den Bosch and Duisburg.

-In 1604, Flemish map engraver and publisher Jodocus Hondius (1563-1612) purchased all of the plates from the Mercator estate.
-Hondius was based in Belgium until 1584, when he moved to London to avoid religious persecution.
-In 1593, Hondius settled in Amsterdam - the undisputed capital of map production in the late-sixteenth and seventeenth centuries - where he remained until his death.
+It is then that Flemish map engraver and publisher Jodocus Hondius (1563-1612) purchased all of the copper plates from the Mercator estate.
+Hondius had been based in Belgium until 1584, when he moved to London to avoid religious persecution.
+In 1593, Hondius settled in Amsterdam - the undisputed capital of European map production at the time - where he remained until his death.

 Public Domain via Wikimedia Commons.

-In an attempt to also inherit Mercator’s reputation, Hondius included this friendly dual portrait, although it is likely the two never met!
+In an attempt to lend legitimacy and gravitas to his efforts, Hondius added this friendly dual portrait in the 1613 Editions of the Mercator-Hondius atlas, although it is likely the two never met!

-Hondius was notable for having been the first to publish a map on Mercator's Projection after the death of its inventor.
-This highly influential work is known as the 'Christian Knight Map' (c.1597) and it inspired cartographers to adopt the projection.
+Hondius was notable for having been the first mapmaker - aside from Rumold -to have published a map on Mercator's Projection after the death of its inventor.
+This was the 'Christian Knight Map' (c.1597), published in England and based on an allegorical Christian etching by Hieronymous Wierix.
+Copies of the map and its source engraving are held in the Sunderland Collection.

 Legacy

 The enduring nature of Mercator’s legacy is demonstrated by the continued relevance of his work today.
-International mapping agencies NASA, GoogleMaps, Ordnance Survey and the British Admiralty as well as a multitude of digital mapping applications all use the Mercator projection for its navigational properties and clearer representation of localised geography.
+International mapping agencies NASA, GoogleMaps, the British Ordnance Survey and the British Admiralty, as well as a multitude of digital mapping applications worldwide, all still use the Mercator projection for its navigational properties and relatively clear representation of localised geography.

-Modern classrooms however have recently moved away from the Mercator projection and instead use the Peters, Winkel Tripel or Robinson projections for their more accurate representations of global landmasses and their relative sizes, although some compromise in accuracy is still unavoidable.
+Modern classrooms, however, have recently moved away from the Mercator projection and instead use the Peters, Winkel Tripel or Robinson projections, which more accurately represent the shape of global landmasses and their relative sizes.
+Compromises in accuracy remain unavoidable, due to the round shape of the earth.

 What's Your Map?
 Episodes